machinekoder/pickit-docs/docs/faq/general/how-to-chose-the-correct-clustering-preset.rst

     :local:
     :depth: 1

-The clustering preset is an important parameter when using the detection engines :ref:`Flex` or :ref:`Pattern`.
-In this article an example of different clustering methods is showed and discussed.
-This example should help you chosing the correct setting for your application.
+The clustering preset is an important parameter when using the :ref:`Flex` or :ref:`Pattern` detection engines.
+In this article an example covering different clustering methods is shown and discussed.
+This example should help you choose the correct setting for your application.

 The scene below is used to explain the different clustering methods.
-In the scene there are 3 shampoo bottles next to each other, 4 boxes randomly on top of each other and 4 electrical plug shieldings separated from each other.
-A snapshot of this scene can be downloaded `here <https://drive.google.com/uc?export=download&id=1O_N-cxPfPcg-TQpFimSls3jx3sEwM_RW>`__.
+In the scene there are three shampoo bottles next to each other, four boxes randomly on top of each other and four electrical plug shieldings separated from each other.
+A snapshot of this scene can be downloaded
+`here <https://drive.google.com/uc?export=download&id=1O_N-cxPfPcg-TQpFimSls3jx3sEwM_RW>`__.

 .. image:: /assets/images/Documentation/Clustering-2d.png